Jason Miller to Newsmax: FBI Raid on Mar-a-Lago Could've Gone Sideways

-Jason Miller, a senior advisor to former President Donald Trump, told Newsmax on Wednesday he is concerned about reports the FBI was authorize to use deadly force when it raided Mar-a-Lago in 2022.
+Jason Miller, a senior adviser to former President Donald Trump, told Newsmax on Wednesday he is concerned about reports the FBI was authorize to use deadly force when it raided Mar-a-Lago in 2022.

 Court documents unsealed Tuesday provided new details about the FBI's search, which angered many Republicans, especially as Trump highlighted the revelations and criticized them on Truth Social.